Sports Accidents

 Holding a Negligent Party Accountable for a Sports Accident

-In order to show the liability of someone else for a sports accident, a plaintiff usually will have to establish that person’s or entity's negligence.
-This means you will have to prove that the defendant owed you a duty of care, the defendant breached that duty of care, the breach was the legal and actual cause of your injuries, and you incurred actual damages.
-The most complex of these elements to establish in a sports accident case may be the duty of care.
-Often, a duty of care is established by an ordinance, law, administrative regulation, or court decision that provides guidance about how the defendant should have acted in a particular situation to avoid causing harm to the plaintiff.
-The duty of care will depend on the type of sport or recreational activity, as well as the defendant's relationship to the case, such as a co-participant, an owner of a league, or a landowner.
+In a sports accident case, the most complex of these elements is often the duty of care.
+Typically, a duty of care is established by an ordinance, law, administrative regulation, or court decision that provides guidance about how one should act in a particular situation to avoid causing harm to others.
+The duty of care will depend on the type of sport or recreational activity, as well as the defendant's role in the case, for example, if they were a player, the owner of a league, or a landowner.

-Sometimes the defendant in a sports accident case is a landowner whose land was used for a recreational activity.
+Sometimes, the defendant in a sports accident case is a landowner whose land was used for a recreational activity.
 A landowner's duty of care depends both on the status of the recreational user on the property and whether the injury arose from the landowner's activity.

-Since participation in many sports carries the foreseeable risk of roughhousing by co-participants or fellow players, the Michigan Supreme Court has held that a plaintiff can only hold a co-participant liable upon a showing of intentionally or willfully causing an injury, or when the co-participant acted with recklessness to cause the injury.
+Since participation in many sports carries the foreseeable risk of roughhousing by co-participants or fellow players, the Michigan Supreme Court has held that a plaintiff can only hold a co-participant liable upon a showing of intentionally or willfully causing an injury or when the co-participant acted with recklessness to cause the injury.
 The recklessness standard applies to golf and skating but not to activities involving a motorized vehicle, including watercraft.

 Client Reviews